1DaRKnESss1/react-dashboard-project/dashboard-app/README.md

 ## 🤖 AI Tools Usage

-As encouraged by the assignment, an AI assistant (GPT model, Gemini) was actively used throughout the development process for:
+As encouraged by the assignment, an AI assistant (**Gemini Pro by Google**) was actively used throughout the development process for:
 - Iterative development and refactoring of React components.
 - Generating JSX markup and CSS styles based on visual mockups.
 - Structuring and writing mock data in JSON format.
-- Answering technical questions, debugging, and finding optimal solutions.
+- Answering technical questions, debugging complex issues (Git, deployment), and finding optimal solutions.
 - Generating and refining this `README.md` file.

 ## 🚀 Getting Started